NERV-DAO/documentation/NERV by-laws.md

 II.
 Supervise the work of groups of at most 150 members within yellow, blue and red teams.

 III.
 Assign a coordinator for every 10 members and from within the same group defined in the previous point.

+IV.
+Files a report monthly evaluating the progression of the work.

 <p align="center">
 <b>( article ? )</b><br>